UsabilityEngineering/uxportfolio-cdelozier/journal-01/journal1.md

 I was able to quickly search for Google Inc. and was then sent to Google's help page to enable 2-Step Verification (or MFA).
 I selected the text tutorial instead of the video tutorial and followed the on-screen instructions.
 I entered my password, inserted the key into my computer, tapped the key and the setup was complete!
 All in all, the user experience for this setup was **efficient** and **satisfying**.
-This experience was efficient in that it did not contain unnecessary information or unneeded steps to complete the setup.
+This experience was efficient in that it did not contain unnecessary information to complete the setup and was straight to the point.
 I was able to accomplish my goal in less than 10 minutes.
 This experience was also satisfying due to the well-organized layout and the on-screen feedback received after tapping the Yubikey.
 The only noticeable weakness was that it was not clear whether my key supported mobile login (NFC) or not.
-Through further research outside of the tutorial, I was able to determine my Yubikey would not work for mobile login.
-This could easily be addressed/fixed by adding a simple icon of the devices supported next to each key (laptop, desktop, smartphone etc.) One major strength was the provided option to select either a video tutorial or text tutorial depending on personal preference.
+Through further research outside of the tutorial, I was able to determine my Yubikey would not work for mobile login due to a lack fo NFC functionality (Near Field Communication).
+This could easily be addressed/fixed by adding a simple icon of the supported devices next to each key (laptop, desktop, smartphone etc.) One major strength was the provided option to select either a video tutorial or text tutorial depending on personal preference.